HLBarker/MachineLearningPortfolio/PredictingBreastCancer/PredictingBreastCancer.md

 Rank features by importance
 ---------------------------

-Based off of importance ranking, mean lump area, the standard error of the lump radius, lump texture, and the standard error of the lump concavity are all useful predictors of the tumor diagnosis.
-Whereas the standard errors of lump symmetry, smoothness, and texture all appear to be less helpful predictors.
+Based off of importance ranking, mean tumor area, the standard error of the tumor radius, tumor texture, and the standard error of the tumor concavity are all useful predictors of the tumor diagnosis.
+Whereas the standard errors of tumor symmetry, smoothness, and texture all appear to be less helpful predictors.

 ``` r
 seed <- 23